sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 #### Changing Colour Palettes

 Let's do something more interesting now.
-Remember the four bytes associated to each sprite?
-Let's take a look at the ones for the cassette "meta-sprite"
+Remember the four bytes associated to each tile?
+Let's take a look at the ones for the cassette sprite:

 ```asm
     ;; Corners